When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 For the available VPN protocols, you can rely on OpenVPN (UDP/TCP), OpenConnect, and WireGuard.
 L2TP/IPSec, SSTP, PPTP, and IKEv2 are available but not via TorGuard's apps.
 That means that you'll need to configure those on your device manually.

 No, TorGuard doesn’t collect or log any data via its Virtual Private Network or Proxy services.
 That means that as you browse the Web with TorGuard enabled, everything you do is encrypted and deleted as you end your sessions.
-No data is kept whatsoever.
+Since the VPN runs on RAM-only servers, no data is stored whatsoever.

 After checking TorGuard's history, we can say that we're happy to report that TorGuard was never involved in any data logging case.
 With that said, there's no reason not to trust this VPN, at least until proven otherwise.